Autism (ASD) Assessment & Multisensory Learning Support in Belfield

 Common Questions and Answers

-If you have concerns about the development of a loved one or yourself, it may be beneficial to consult with your GP for an initial assessment.
-Alternatively, you may already be in contact with a paediatrician or psychologist who can provide guidance.
-These professionals can then refer you to a team of experts who focus on autism assessment, including paediatricians, speech pathologists, psychologists, and psychiatrists.
+If you have concerns regarding the development of yourself or a loved one, it is recommended to consult with your GP for an initial assessment or seek assistance from a paediatrician or psychologist.
+These professionals can refer you to a team of experts who are experienced in autism assessment, including paediatricians, speech pathologists, psychologists, and psychiatrists.

 If you prefer, you can arrange a consultation with us at Neurosensory.
 During the consultation, we can delve into the concerns you have, conduct screening assessments, provide a preliminary report, and direct you to the appropriate professionals for a formal diagnosis if deemed necessary.

-• Examination of developmental background
+• Review of developmental history

-• Diagnostic assessments (including TOPL-2 and SRS)
+• Diagnostic evaluations (including TOPL-2 and SRS)

 Without a doubt, the sooner autism is identified, the better it may be for the individual’s overall well-being.
 It may significantly boost their self-esteem and understanding, granting them a sense of identity they may have been lacking.
 Additionally, a diagnosis may be able to streamline the process of obtaining financial assistance and support for families.

-There are several signs of autism to be aware of, including: not responding to their name, not engaging in pretend play, avoiding eye contact, difficulty understanding emotions, becoming upset by minor changes, developing obsessive interests, avoiding or resisting physical contact, engaging in repetitive behaviours like hand flapping or body rocking, displaying hyperactivity and impulsivity, having a short attention span, exhibiting unusual sleeping and eating habits, and demonstrating limited or no social skills.
+Signs of autism encompass various behaviours, such as: not responding to their name, not engaging in pretend play, avoiding eye contact, struggling to understand emotions, becoming distressed by minor changes, displaying obsessive interests, avoiding or rejecting physical contact, engaging in repetitive movements like hand flapping or body rocking, exhibiting hyperactivity and impulsivity, having a short attention span, displaying unusual sleeping and eating patterns, and showing limited or no social skills.

-Remember that the signs of autism can vary from person to person, with some individuals showing multiple indicators while others may only exhibit a few.
+It is worth noting that the signs of autism can differ greatly among individuals, with some presenting multiple signs and others displaying only a few.

 The Orton-Gillingham multisensory approach helps those with: ADD/ADHD (although not a formal learning disorder), DyslexiaDysgraphiaDyscalculia, Reading remediation (students without a learning disorder), Generalised learning disorders, Maths, and ESL.